sparkssss/AequeVox/README.md

 transGen.py

--Lists all transformation types and magnitudes to be used.
+* Lists all transformation types and magnitudes to be used.
 Can be modified as necessary.
--Requires the specification of file names of all the original speech files.
+* Requires the specification of file names of all the original speech files.

 Generates transformed speech files with form {Original File Name}{Transformation Type Abbreviation}{Magnitude of Transformation Parameter, theta}.wav

 List of Abbreviations.

-A - Amplitude
+1. A - Amplitude
-C - Clipping
+2. C - Clipping
-D - Drop
+3. D - Drop
-F - Frame
+4. F - Frame
-HP - Highpass
+5. HP - Highpass
-LP - LP
+6. LP - LP
-N - Noise
+7. N - Noise
-S - Scale
+8. S - Scale

 GCP_Recog.py